 Employer contributions to the System are determined on an actuarial basis using the entry age normal actuarial cost method.
 Under this method, the actuarial present value of the projected benefits of each individual included in the actuarial valuation is allocated on a level basis over the service of the individual between entry age and assumed exit age.
 The portion of this cost allocated to the current valuation year is called the normal cost.
 The remainder is called the actuarial accrued liability.
 Normal cost is funded on a current basis.
-For retirement and OPEB benefits, the unfunded (overfunded) actuarial accrued liability as of the September 30, 2015 valuation will be amortized over a 21 year period for the 2015 fiscal year.
-The schedule below summarizes pension contribution rates in effect for fiscal year 2015.
+The unfunded (overfunded) actuarial accrued liability as of the September 30, 2016 valuation will be amortized over a 20 year period for the 2016 fiscal year.

+The schedule below summarizes pension contribution rates in effect for fiscal year 2016.